tlorans/ClimateRisks/docs/source/lowcarbonbeta.md

 The result is consistent with the interpretation of the carbon beta: as the carbon beta for BP is highly positive, it means that the company is negatively exposed to the carbon financial risk priced by the market.

-### Introducing Carbon Beta into a Minimum Variance Portfolio
+### Introducing Carbon Beta into a Portfolio Optimization in the Presence of a Benchmark

-If carbon risk is proved to be a systematic risk, alongside the market risk, we can introduce it into a minimum variance framework (recall that the minimum variance portfolio corresponds to the $\gamma$-problem formulation we've seen in the previous part with $\gamma = 0$, ie. no risk-tolerance).

-Following Roncalli et al. (2020), we can directly add a BMG constraint in a minimum variance framework:
+Following Roncalli et al. (2020), we can directly add a BMG's exposure constraint in a portfolio optimization in the presence of a benchmark framework:

 \begin{equation*}
 \begin{aligned}